mgoellnitz/trackdown/README.md

 # Installation

-Just copy the files from bin/ to a place on your $PATH for now.
-Perhaps we will add something more convenient later.
+When building TrackDown locally, preliminary DEB and RPM packages will be created.
+But when downloading one of the releases or a snapshot, copy the files from bin/ to a place on your $PATH for now.
 For some functions - especially in the area of issue tracker mirror - [jq][jq] needs to be installed.

 Of course, this way the remaining Windows users are locked out.